 Singapore might be an Asian nation, but over the years, the country has gradually succumbed to the creeping Westernisation that has swept much of the globe.
-If you’ve lived in Singapore long enough, you’ll notice this Western influence has seeped into its film industry as well – just check out any theatre in Singapore and you’ll see a string of Hollywood films dominating the theatres.
+If you’ve lived in this town long enough, you’ll notice this Western influence has seeped into its film industry as well – just check out any theatre in Singapore and you’ll see a string of Hollywood films dominating the theatres.

 Your Guide to Singaporean Filmmakers